 python process.py run.shelve main.tex

-To insert the values stored from our run.py script into the main.tex file.
-It might make sense to automate the process with a Makefile that contains
+file.
+It might make sense to automate the process with a Makefile

 all: main.processed.pdf